Vitamin D

 Incidence of Vitamin D Deficiency

-Vitamin D deficiency is indiscriminate as it may strike you irrespective of age, gender, race, and geography.
+Vitamin D deficiency is indiscriminate in nature as it may strike you irrespective of your age, gender, race and geography.

-Well mostly indiscriminate, as your age, color, and location do affect how much Vitamin D you are making. 🙂
+Well mostly indiscriminate, as your age, color and location DO have a bearing on how much Vitamin D you are making. 🙂

-According to a report, more than 70% of adults (age < 50) in the US and Europe are deficient in vitamin D.
+According to a report, more than 70% adults (age < 50) in the US and Europe are vitamin D deficient or insufficient.

-Similarly, even with the abundant availability of sunlight, Vitamin D deficiency is becoming endemic in India, with more than 70% of people falling under the deficiency radar.
+Similarly, even with the abundant availability of sunlight, Vitamin D deficiency is becoming endemic in India with more than 70% people falling under the deficiency radar.

 Vitamin D Level Chart

 Vitamin D level is a measurement of a metabolite called 25-hydroxyvitamin D (also known as 25(OH)D, a form of vitamin D produced in the liver).
-There is no standard test method to evaluate vitamin D levels.
-Levels indicated as normal by one method may be read differently by another.
+There is no standard test method to evaluate the vitamin D level.
+Levels indicated as normal by one method may be read differently by other.

 We recommend following the Vitamin D Council Guidelines.

-* Serum concentrations of 25(OH)D are reported in both nanomoles per liter (nmol/L) and nanograms per milliliter (ng/mL).
+* Serum concentrations of 25(OH)D are reported in both nanomoles per litre (nmol/L) and nanograms per milliliter (ng/mL).

 ** 1 nmol/L = 0.4 ng/mL